Plagiocephaly: Repositioning

-Initially, treatment usually takes the form of reducing the pressure on the affected area through repositioning of the baby onto their abdomen for extended periods of time throughout the day.
+Initially, treatment usually takes the form of reducing the pressure on the affected area by repositioning the baby onto the abdomen for extended periods throughout the day.

-This may include repositioning the child's head throughout the day so that the rounded side of the head is placed against the mattress, re-positioning cribs and other areas that infants spend time in so that they will have to look in a different direction to see their parents or others in the room, re-positioning mobiles and other toys for similar reasons, and avoiding extended time sleeping in car-seats (when not in a vehicle), bouncy seats, or other supine seating which is thought to exacerbate the problem.
-If the child appears to have discomfort or cries when they are re-positioned, a neck problem should be ruled out.
+This may include repositioning the child's head throughout the day so that the rounded side of the head is placed against the mattress, repositioning cribs and other areas that infants spend time in so that they will have to look in a different direction to see their parents or others in the room, repositioning mobiles and other toys for similar reasons, and avoiding extended time sleeping in car seats (when not in a vehicle), bouncy seats, or other supine seating which is thought to exacerbate the problem.
+If the child appears to have discomfort or cries when they are repositioned, a neck problem should be ruled out.

 Helmets

-High quality evidence is lacking for cranial remolding orthosis (baby helmet) for the positional condition and use for this purpose is controversial.
+High-quality evidence is lacking for cranial remolding orthosis (baby helmet) for the positional condition and use for this purpose is controversial.
 If conservative treatment is unsuccessful, helmets may help to correct abnormal head shapes.
-These helmets are used to treat deformational plagiocephaly, brachycephaly, scaphocephaly and other head shape deformities in infants 3–18 months of age by gently allowing the head shape to grow back into a normal shape.
+These helmets are used to treat deformational plagiocephaly, brachycephaly, scaphocephaly, and other head shape deformities in infants 3–18 months of age by gently allowing the head shape to grow back into a normal shape.
 This type of treatment has been used for severe deformations.